 Colorado Grown, Harvest Season

-Eat your way across the state, attend exciting festivals and build your home-cooking market list around the freshest Colorado grown ingredients.
-Bonus: You’re sure to meet some incredible salt-of-the-earth folks along the way.
+Eat your way across the state, attend exciting fall festivals, and build your home-cooking market list around the freshest Colorado-grown ingredients.
+Plus, you’ll surely meet some incredible salt-of-the-earth folks along the way.

 Millions of Colorado acres are dedicated to farms and ranches.
-Cool nights and warm summer days comingle to produce some of the top agricultural offerings in the nation.
-This fall, be sure to get your hands on these homegrown harvests.
+Cool nights and warm summer days produce some of the top agricultural offerings in the nation.
+During your fall trip, be sure to get your hands on some of these Colorado grown harvests.

-Kicky and hearty, Colorado grown, Pueblo’s green chiles are loved for their diversity and bite.
-Folks from this southern Colorado town fire-roast, barbecue and bake them.
-Charred chiles are tossed in bread, sauces, and jellies, and even brewed in beer and ciders.
+• Kicky and hearty, Colorado grown, Pueblo’s green chiles are loved for their diversity and bite.
+Folks from this southern Colorado town fire-roast, barbecue, and bake them.
+Charred chiles are tossed in bread, sauces, jellies, and even brewed in beer and ciders.
 Stock up on these green goodies, stash some in the freezer, and savor them all winter.

-Colorado orchards offer up shiny, crisp green and red apples across welcoming Front Range pick-your-own farms.
+• Colorado orchards offer shiny, crisp green, and red apples across welcoming Front Range pick-your-own farms.
 Sip fresh cider, fill your bucket, and head home to bake a perfect fall pie.
+Check out the Cederedge Fall Festival and join in on the celebration of locally Colorado grown apples.

-Colorado grown Olathe sweet corn has been called the best in the country.
+• Colorado grown Olathe sweet corn has been called the best in the country.
 It’s sweet, juicy, and melts in your mouth.
 There’s even a festival thrown in its honor.
 Find these affordable and delicious ears at markets across Colorado.
-(Kroger has a contract with the farmers, guaranteeing their grocery stores stock the crop annually.)
+(Kroger contracts with the farmers, guaranteeing their grocery stores stock the crop annually.)

 Farmers Markets

-Browse booths selling all of the recently picked treats mentioned above, fresh cheeses, fish, honey, dog treats, organic bath and body products, and much more.
-Tip: Come hungry to the Vail Farmers Market—the 135-tent Sunday summer event is known for its 40 hot food vendors that span Italian sandwiches to wild-caught Alaskan salmon.
+Colorado Farmers Markets across the state sell all the recently picked treats mentioned above, fresh cheeses, fish, honey, dog treats, organic bath and body products, and much more.
+Tip: Come hungry to the Vail Farmers Market—the 135-tent Sunday summer event is known for its 40 hot food vendors, which offer everything from Italian sandwiches to wild-caught Alaskan salmon.

 A few of our recurring favorites include the Fruita, Boulder, Vail, Salida, Steamboat Springs and Fort Collins markets.
 Find your favorite among this comprehensive list of Colorado farmer’s markets.